10 Best Campsites in Vietnam

 6. Practice survival skills at Ba Den Mountain

-Location: Thanh Tan Commune, Tay Ninh City, about 100km from Ho Chi Minh City
+Location: Thanh Tan Commune, Tay Ninh City, roughly 100 km from Ho Chi Minh City.

-How to get there: By car or motorbike following Highway 22.
-Buses from Ho Chi Minh City to Go Dau (Tay Ninh) are also available
+How to get there: Travel by car or motorbike along Highway 22.
+Buses are available from Ho Chi Minh City to Go Dau (Tay Ninh).

 Why you love it: